RajniNepaliVeltris/FinReconProj/README.md

 7. **Data-Driven Testing**: Flexible test data management using JSON and Excel files, supporting scalable and maintainable test scenarios.
 8. **Advanced UI Interactions**: Includes a robust `UIInteractions` utility for handling complex or problematic UI elements, with fallback strategies and iframe support.
 9. **Enhanced Table Verification**: Smart comparison of both input and displayed/highlighted values in tables, with normalization for currency, numbers, and detailed error reporting.
+10. **Modular Test Infrastructure**:
+    - `BaseTest` class for centralized browser setup and teardown
+    - `TestConfig` class for environment-based test configuration
+    - `ExcelReader` utility for comprehensive Excel data operations
+    - Singleton patterns for efficient resource management
-10. **Extensible Utilities**: Utility modules for API, DB, Excel reading, performance recording, and more, making the framework adaptable to new requirements.
+11. **Extensible Utilities**: Utility modules for API, DB, Excel reading, and more, making the framework adaptable to new requirements.
-11. **Chrome Debug Session Support**: Ability to run tests using an existing Chrome instance with preserved login state for faster, session-persistent test execution and debugging.
+12. **Chrome Debug Session Support**: Ability to run tests using an existing Chrome instance with preserved login state for faster, session-persistent test execution and debugging.

 ## Setup